Atletico loses, misses chance to clinch 2nd-place in La Liga

 Atletico is seeking consecutive top-two finishes in the Spanish league for the first time since 1973-74.
 That was also the last time Real Madrid finished out of the top two in consecutive years.

-Espanyol, unbeaten in seven matches, moved to eighth in the standings with the victory at RCDE Stadium in Barcelona, staying in contention for a Europa League spot.
+Espanyol, unbeaten in seven matches, moved to ninth with the victory, staying in contention for a Europa League spot.

 The hosts opened the scoring with an own-goal by Atletico defender Diego Godin just before halftime, then striker Borja Iglesias sealed the victory with goals in the 52nd and 89th minutes.